Baeza, Spain: 12 Things to Do in Andalusia's Renaissance Town

 With Úbeda just 10 minutes away and Jaén down the road, Baeza makes for an easy and rewarding stop that offers far more than its size suggests.
 I wish we’d stayed longer.

-What Is Baeza Famous For?
+What Is Baeza Famous for?

 Baeza is best known for its Renaissance architecture, much of which was shaped by the architect Andrés de Vandelvira and his school.
 Vandelvira’s distinctive style, characterised by classical columns, medallions, and ornate façades, defines the city’s appearance.